dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Network of Objects:</mark>

-The global behaviour of the system emerges from the interaction of many distinct objects.
+The global behaviour of the system emerges from the <mark style="background: #FFB8EBA6;">interaction</mark> of many <mark style="background: #FFB8EBA6;">distinct objects</mark>.
 The relationships between the data stored in the individual objects must be recorded.

-These requirements are supported by allowing objects to be linked together - this is typically achieved by enabling one object to hold a reference to another.
+These requirements are supported by allowing objects to be linked together - this is typically achieved by enabling one object to hold a <mark style="background: #FFB8EBA6;">reference</mark> to another.

 The object model views a running program as a  network, or graph of objects.
 The objects form  the nodes in the graph, and the arcs connecting the objects are known as <mark style="background: #FFB8EBA6;">links</mark>.